angelmdezhdez/methods-for-mobility-flows-in-bikesharing-systems/README.md

 - `envs/`: Contains the conda environment files for setting up the required dependencies.
 - `src/`: Contains the folders with the code for methods implemented in the thesis.
   - `spk_flows_clustering/`: Code for clustering mobility flows using the Shortest Path Kernel (SPK) method for flows.
+  - `abstract_flows/`: Code for abstracting mobility flows.
+This is a modified version of the method proposed in "Abstracting mobility flows from bike-sharing systems" by Kon et al. (2021).
   - `dictionary_learning/`: Code for learning the dictionary and the weights of the flows using dictionary learning.
   - `learned_weights_clustering/`: Code for clustering the learned weights of the flows.
 - `data/`: Contains data files.